pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

   - [ ] After all this re-write GetEnemy and GetPlayerCharacter
     - [ ] Change GetEnemy.printAndSaveApiData() to allow negitive indexing and make 0 the null num
     - [ ] Change GetPlayerCharater.getPlayerWeapon() so it is much more effiecient in the way it makes api calls (it needs it)
-  - [ ] Add viewing of weapons, armors, or classes when choosing them
-  - [ ] Add viewing of characters when attacking

 ### Always Alive